Brutality and stupidity.

 Today, ex-Khmer Rouge and their descendants still dominate the area near the Thai border.

-First stop was the easily accessible spot of Pol Pot’s cremation site.
-And then, we continued into the jungle along rough trails passing army sandbag positions.
+First stop was the easily accessible spot of Pol Pot’s cremation site (below).

 Partly it was historical interest.

-Also, the fact that if the KR had caught me in 1994 – they would have surely murdered me.
+Also, that if the KR had caught me in 1994, they would have surely murdered me.

 My edgy experience of Cambodia 1994 now juxtaposes with the safety and sunshine of today (2014).